Brace for the New Wave of Today’s Fintech Ecosystem Powered by DataOps

 In order for fintech and traditional banking to collaborate and build mutually beneficial partnerships, all members of the ecosystem need a way to share data for developing and testing innovative applications in a fast, secure manner.

 Take, for instance, a Silicon Valley-based commercial bank that wanted to better compete with technology-centric companies, including Square and Apple.
 In order to gain a competitive edge, the bank needed to migrate application development and testing from a 15-year-old legacy system to a hybrid-cloud environment that included AWS.
-They adopted a dynamic data platform that allowed its software development teams to virtualize data and mask sensitive information, working in tandem with DevOps tools like Jenkins, to achieve cloud agility and easily share data for development and testing with their partner ecosystem, including fintech software developers, credit providers, and payment processors.
+They adopted a data platform that allowed its software development teams to virtualize data and mask sensitive information, working in tandem with DevOps tools like Jenkins, to achieve cloud agility and easily share data for development and testing with their partner ecosystem, including fintech software developers, credit providers, and payment processors.

 But as enterprises strive to store and process greater volumes of data across multiple data platforms and multiple locations – both on-premises and in the cloud – the complexities of data management and data security increase.